 1. Moscow, Russia

 Moscow is the absolute epitome of a winter wonderland destination, and I am convinced that it doesn’t get any better.
-We visited Moscow right before Christmas, and it was one of the most magical places that we have ever been.
+We explored the best things to do in Moscow right before Christmas, and it was one of the most magical places that we have ever been.
 There were little Christmas villages set up all throughout the city, pop-up ice skating rinks everywhere, gorgeous Christmas decorations lining the most important areas of the city, and endless Christmas spirit.
 Some people think of Russia as cold and barren, but our trip to Moscow was nothing but gorgeous, welcoming, and magical.

 Russia can be a tricky country to visit, as there are relatively strict visa requirements to enter.
 If you are wondering how you even start to get a tourist visa to another country, be sure to check out my post on getting tourist visas.As far as we saw and witnessed, Moscow was a perfectly safe place to visit as Americans, and we had an absolute blast.
 Moscow is filled with iconic buildings and places, and it is one of the most historically significant cities in the world.
 For the ultimate winter wonderland experience in the world, get a visa and book a flight to Moscow.